Diamond Cup Review

 People that like the Diamond Cup are Saying:

 “The silicone is quite soft and the stem is smooth.
-This makes insertion and removal quite easy”
+This makes insertion and removal quite easy.
+I did however find this one a bit more difficult to clean than some of the other ones.
+There are lots of ridges on the outside. “

 “The Diamond cup is made of a very soft material so it takes a while to get used to inserting it.
-But, I’m getting the hang of it”
+But, I’m getting the hang of it.
+Overall, I prefer a softer cup to some of the stiffer ones like the Diva Cup.
+It just feels more comfortable inside of me. “

-“I was terrified to try a menstrual cup, but once you figure it out, it’s amazing!”
+“I was terrified to try a menstrual cup, but once you figure it out, it’s amazing!
+I’m not wasting money on pads or tampons every again!”

 Diamond Cup Pros: